Careers in the Community

 An introduction to career options in the community, primary and social care

 Pre-registration nurses must complete 2300 hours of clinical placement while training (NMC 2019) and 300 of these hours can be made up of simulated learning.
-There is a growing number of community placements available and these offer great potential for learning and for subsequent career development.
+There is a growing number of community placements available and these offer great potential for learning and career development.

 Care in the community is diverse with patients living with multi-complex conditions, living longer, and being cared for in a wide range of settings.
 The opportunities for pre-registration nurses to acquire new skills are vast and will potentially enable you to gain knowledge in: